kris-chin/.dotfiles/TUTORIAL.md

 dmenu - application launcher
-xdotool - simulate keyboard presses in X nemo - my file manager
+xdotool - simulate keyboard presses in X thunar - my file manager

 some of these may be different from the ones I use at work (kinda weird, maybe I'll change it to reflect that)